kg4zow/remarkable.jms1.info/src/introduction.md

     **When I buy a product, I expect that product to be able to do the same job, even if the original manufacturer goes out of business.**

     In the case of the reMarkable tablet, one of the things you miss out on by not connecting to their "cloud" is handwriting recognition (where the tablet turns the letters and numbers you draw with the stylus, into actual text).
 I remember reading somewhere that this happened on the tablet itself, which was one of the reasons I decided to buy one.
 (I later found that this actually happens online, with a third party company *other than* reMarkable.)

-    Apparently, there is also no way to just directly enter text, i.e. there's no way to create a page, tap a button to pull up a keyboard, and start entering text on a page.
-I'm not sure if this functionality is unlocked when you attach one of their keyboard folios, when you link the tablet to a cloud account, or both, but so far I haven't seen any way to do it.

 ## Created with `mdbook`